Ramen noodles are a type of instant noodle enjoyed by many around the world.

 Though there’s debate over the validity of the current intake recommendation of two grams of sodium per day set forth by the World Health Organization, it’s clear that limiting foods that are extremely high in salt is best (8).

-Instant ramen noodles are very high in sodium, with one package containing 1,760 mg of sodium, or 73% of the RDI.
+Instant ramen noodles are very high in sodium, with one package containing 1,760 mg of sodium, or 88% of the 2-gram recommendation suggested by the WHO.

 Consuming just one package of ramen noodles per day would make it very difficult to keep sodium intake close to the current dietary recommendations.